 - Subjects Taught: Regulation of Financial Institutions, Privacy and Information Security, Electronic Financial Services, Banking Law, FinTech & Cybersecurity

 - Area(s) of Expertise: Banking and Financial Institutions, Financial Technology, Financial Stability, Enforcement, Corporate Governance, Privacy

 - Email: Send an email

 - Phone: 703-993-8178

 Antonin Scalia Law School

 Arlington, VA 22201

-Robert H. Ledig is a Professor of Law at the Antonin Scalia Law School, George Mason University, where he is also Director of the Financial Regulation & Technology Institute.
+Robert H. Ledig is a Professor of Law at the Antonin Scalia Law School, George Mason University, where he is also Director of the Law & Economic Center's Program on Financial Regulation & Technology.
 Prior to joining the faculty in 2018 he practiced law at Dechert LLP and Fried Frank Harris Shriver & Jacobson LLP from 1984 through 2018.
 Prior to that he was an attorney at the Federal Home Loan Bank Board.
 Mr. Ledig was an adjunct faculty member at the Law School for over 20 years.